mindspore-ai/docs/docs/mindspore/programming_guide/source_en/tensor.md

 - `values`: A tensor of any data type of shape `[D0, D1, ..., DN]`.
 Represents the value of non-zero elements.
 - `dense_shape`: An integer tuple which contains the shape of the corresponding dense tensor.

+`RowTensor` can only be used in the `Cell`’s construct method.
+For details, see [mindspore.RowTensor](https://www.mindspore.cn/docs/api/en/r1.5/api_python/mindspore/mindspore.RowTensor.html).
 A code example is as follows:

 ```python
 import mindspore as ms